What Is Zero-Based Budgeting and How Does It Work?

 Zero-based budgeting isn’t your only option.
-There are other types of budgets that you might find useful, depending on your preferences.
+There are other types of budgets that you might find more useful, depending on your preferences.

-3. Cash Envelope
+Cash Envelope Budgeting

-Is Zero-Based Budgeting Right for You?
+Who Is Zero-Based Budgeting Right For?

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.